a-lurker/a-lurker.github.io/docs/graphing-data.md

 Note: ONLY numeric variable values are supported by the historian.

-Set up the directory.
+Set up the Historian directory.
 ```lua
 -- place this line in in your startup code
 luup.attr_set ("openLuup.Historian.Directory","history/")
 ```

+### Choosing what variables to monitor
+In the openLuup console go to "Home-->Historian-->Cache".
+Two possibilities are presented:

+1. Show a quick simple graph of any variable in the cache.
+Just click the little graph icon.
+2. If the on disk archiving has been enabled: Then all the variable checkboxes will not be grayed out and you can decide, which variables to monitor.

+If the on disk archiving has been enabled the Data Historian Grafana Data Source API can be used.

+Data may be easily visualised if you already have a Grafana installation.

+A similar arrangement allows Influx to be used via UDP.

-### Whisper
+### Whisper database
 Whisper, the industry-standard for a time-based metrics database, is utilised for storage.
 The data is stored in simple text files.
+See also DataYours below for more info.

 ### Influx
 Set the server address.